-- -A review and understanding of all policies/procedures, protocols, standards and expectations relating to the employee and the position for which they were hired - -Healthcare relevant training including but not limited to Bloodborne Pathogens, Airborne Pathogens, Hazardous Materials, Patient Privacy, Health Care Fraud and Abuse, Anti-kickback, and current Federal/state/county/local required training (e.g. NIMS). - -EMS relevant training (as required by job description) including but not limited to emergency vehicle operations, safe handling/movement of patients, proper equipment use, radio/communications, patient care reporting - -Just Culture principles, ethics, diversity, sexual harassment
+- A review and understanding of all policies/procedures, protocols, standards and expectations relating to the employee and the position for which they were hired - Comprehensive training on the principles of medical documentation - Healthcare relevant training including but not limited to Bloodborne Pathogens, Airborne Pathogens, Hazardous Materials, Patient Privacy, Health Care Fraud and Abuse, Anti-kickback, and current Federal/state/county/local required training (e.g. NIMS). - EMS relevant training (as required by job description) including but not limited to emergency vehicle operations, safe handling/movement of patients, proper equipment use, radio/communications, patient care reporting - Just Culture principles, ethics, diversity, sexual harassment